jrostagno/starwarsDirectory/README.md

 # Star Wars Directory Challenge

-This project was created with React / Vaite , Redux, and Material UI CSS for styling.
+This project was created with React / Vite, tankStack query and Material UI CSS for styling.

 ## Instructions 🚀